-When you decide that you’re going to become a Virtual Assistant and take over the Universe, one of the many, many things you’ll need to do is tell the Government you’re no longer working for The Man but for many men and women instead.
-The information below is based on current UK tax laws so make sure you’re up to date with what you need to do if you live outside of the UK.
+When you decide that you’re going to become a Virtual Assistant and take over the Universe, one of the things you’ll need to do is tell HMRC you’re no longer working for The Man but for many men (and women) instead.
+The information below is based on current UK tax laws so please check what your own government requires if you live outside of the UK.

-How do I register as a sole trader?
+How do I register as a Sole Trader?

-If you start working for yourself in the UK you need to let HMRC know your situation has changed so they can update their records.
+When you start working for yourself in the UK you need to let HMRC know your situation has changed so they can update their records.

 What’s the Unique Tax Reference for?

 Your UTR is used to submit your personal tax return online.